 OFFLINE MODE ON COURSERA:

-- The Coursera App has an Offline mode: you can download the material of any course in advance, when you are on a Wifi or data network (image 1)
+- The Coursera App has an Offline Mode: when you are on a Wifi or data network, you can download the material of any course in advance, Go on the course page, and click on the cloud next to each Unit to download the content (image 1)

 - The cache is a data storage layer, which stores some data, so that future requests on a website or app are served faster.
 Data is cached automatically when opening a new page or an app